p-chung/kintensity/PAA2019/paa2019_abstract.md

 As for private mechanisms of old-age support, the family is the principal vehicle [@Lee2011a].
 Especially in nations where public old age support is scarce, the family is likely to be the primary source of material support for dependent elders.
 Curiously, there are no widely-reported measures of expected family support burden like there are for the expected public support burden (i.e. the OADR just mentioned).
 This is likely due to the general dearth of data on kinship structures.
 While the OADR derives entirely from readily-observed population age distributions, an analogous _kin dependency ratio_ (KDR) would require information, not only about the age of individuals in a population, but also about how those individuals are related to one another via familial ties.

 In this paper, we present an extended version of Goodman and Colleague's classic method of calculating kin availability as a reasonable estimation strategy when actual data on kinship is absent.
 Our method relies solely on readily-available age-specific fertility and mortality data and a set of easily-calculable life table equations.
 We improve on Goodman's original method by dropping the stationary population assumption, thus allowing for the estimation of kin availability as a function of demographic rates that need not be constant over time.
-Then, as a demonstration of the practical applicability of this type of estimation, we define a _kin dependency ratio_ as a measure of expected kin support burden, which we compare to existing _old age support ratios_ across a sample of nations at different points in time.
+Then, as a demonstration of the practical applicability of this type of estimation, we define a _kin dependency ratio_ as a measure of expected kin support burden, which we compare to existing _total age support ratios_ (a generalization of the OADR) across a sample of countries at different points in time.

 ## The Original Method